 Rolling over an IRA can be quick and easy.
 An investment professional can help:

 Determine if an IRA fits in your investment portfolio

 Talk about your retirement vision and long-term financial goals

 Review your financial statements to understand your current situation

 Is it worth it?

-And you can rollover as many accounts as you have − no matter the amount, nor the number.
+You can rollover as many accounts as you have − no matter the amount or the number.